Autonomousse/UCSD_NRD_2017/README.md

 ### DTC Max Depth of 5 with 3 Shown:
 ![DTC Max Depth of 5 with 3 Shown](images/dtc_max_depth.png)

 At the very top is the root node.
 It shows there are 35,511 observations in the sample.
-The decision rule is if the feature orproc less than or equal to 0.5 then we go do the left branch of the tree(True) else we go down the right branch of the tree(False).
-In the value array we see there are 31,942 samples in the left branch(True) and 3,569 samples in the right branch(False)
+The decision rule is if the feature orproc is less than or equal to 0.5 then we go do the left branch of the tree (True) else we go down the right branch of the tree (False).
+In the value array we see there are 31,942 samples in the left branch (True) and 3,569 samples in the right branch (False).

-The rule is the same as we go down the tree at each node until we arrive at the bottom leaf nodes where we can see the class labels(none or HNHC).
+The rule is the same as we go down the tree at each node until we arrive at the bottom leaf nodes where we can see the class labels (none or HNHC).

 Gini index or Gini impurity measures the degree or probability of a particular variable being wrongly classified when it is randomly chosen.
 If all the observations belong to a single class, then it can be called pure.
-The Gini index ranges between 0 and 1, where 0 denotes that all observations belong to a certain class or if there exists only one class, and 1 denotes all the observations are randomly distributed across various classes.
+The Gini index ranges between 0 and 1, where 0 denotes that all observations belong to a certain class or if there exists only one class, 1 denotes all the observations are randomly distributed across various classes.
 A Gini Index of 0.5 denotes equally distributed observations into some classes.

 XGboost is a decision-tree based ensemble machine learning model that uses gradient boosting.
 Ensemble learning is a type of machine learning that uses many models to make predictions together.
-Boosting algorithms are different  from other ensemble learning techniques by building a sequence of initially weak models into increasingly more powerful models.
+Boosting algorithms differ from other ensemble learning techniques by building a sequence of initially weak models into increasingly more powerful models.
 Gradient boosting algorithms choose how to build a more powerful model using the gradient of a loss function that captures the performance of a model.

 ## Model development/validation and findings